Skip to main content

 Physical movement operates through a different yet equally vital channel of communication.
 Exercise, particularly resistance training, sensitizes your cells to hormonal signals.
 When you lift a weight, you create a localized demand for repair and growth within muscle tissue.

-This process increases the density of on your muscle cells, making them more receptive to the testosterone circulating in your system, whether naturally produced or therapeutically supplemented.
+This process increases the density of androgen receptors on your muscle cells, making them more receptive to the testosterone circulating in your system, whether naturally produced or therapeutically supplemented.
 This synergy means that the exercise you perform makes the hormonal therapy more efficient.

 The protocol provides the potential for growth; the physical work you do actualizes that potential, guiding it toward meaningful physiological change like enhanced strength and a healthier body composition.
-This dialogue between movement and your is a constant, dynamic process that you directly influence.
+This dialogue between movement and your endocrine system is a constant, dynamic process that you directly influence.

 The Architecture of Wellness